BrandonCsSanders/aws_cli_hello_world/README.md

 Note that the `knife ec2` commands use `--identity-file` but other Knife commands (e.g. `bootstrap`) have deprecated that option in favor of `--ssh-identity-file`.

+Success of the above should return `Chef Client finished`, a summary list of the EC2 node attributes, and the test route of http://52.11.71.100/hello should display `Hello World`.

+## Debugging

 Helpful links: